Bastardkb/bastardkb.github.io/fw/flashing.md

 ![](../assets/pics/help/flashing/1.jpg)

 Next, unplug the connector and then:
 - press the button.
+It is stiff, so make sure you feel a "click".
 Maintain it pressed
 - or, bridge the two pads, for example using metallic tweezers.
 Hold this connection
 - plug in the USB connector, and release the button or tweezers